-- F) kercise 📝 -
+- F1 kercise 📝 -

-1. Methods of guarding involves a) Static guarding b) Patrol guarding
+Methods of guarding involves

+1. a) Static guarding b) Patrol guarding

 c) Undercover or secret guarding d) all of the above

-n Mathada of natrolling involves

 2. Methods of patrolling involves

 a) Combat patrol b) Clearing patrol

 c) Standing patrol d) all of the above

-3. Conducting security check on vehicles must be don e with
+3. Conducting security check on vehicles must be done e with

 a) vigilance b) diligence

 c) care d) all of the above

-Л Bag checks must be done in a way that
+4 Bag checks must be done in a way that

-ч. a) respects the rights of the customer b) protects staff from unfounded allegations
+a) respects the rights of the customer b) protects staff from unfounded allegations

 c) both a and b d) none of the above

-5. is defined as passing the bands over se means or compthing in coarch for hiddon and

-٦. is defined as passing the hands over someone or something in search for hidden and prohibited items
+5. is defined as passing the hands over some prohibited items meone or something in search for hidden and

 a) Frisking b) Risking

 c) Rigging d) none of the above